AxaFrance/oidc-client/examples/react-oidc-demo/README.md

 // scenarios which require it.
 For example, to send it via websocket connection. trustedDomains.config_show_access_token = { domains : ["https://demo.duendesoftware.com"], showAccessToken: true };

+// Setting allowMultiTabLogin to true will enable storing login-specific parameters (state, nonce, code verifier)
+// separately for each tab.
+This will prevent errors when logins are initiated from multiple tabs. trustedDomains.config_multi_tab_login = { domains : ["https://demo.duendesoftware.com"], allowMultiTabLogin: true };
 ```

 ## Run The Demo